picsldev/pyerp/README.md

 # PyERP
-ERP en Django, Esto es un proyecto en Desarrollo.
+ERP in Django, This is a project in Development.

 ![Alt text](https://github.com/falconsoft3d/pyerp/blob/master/pyerp.png?raw=true "Ynext")